Tom Mison: Early life

-Born on 23 July 1982, Mison was raised in Woking, Surrey, part of the London commuter belt.
+Born on 23 July 1982, Mison was raised in Woking, Surrey.
 He attended Hurtwood House, a sixth form college which specialises in drama and music.

-He trained at the Webber-Douglas Academy, where he was awarded the Sir John Gielgud Trust Award, from 2001 to 2004.
-His speech coach at Webber-Douglas advised him to aim for period pieces.
-A close friend at Webber-Douglas was Rupert Friend, an actor and writer with whom Mison collaborated to create the short film The Continuing and Lamentable Saga of the Suicide Brothers in 2009.
+From 2001 to 2004, Mison trained at the Webber Douglas Academy of Dramatic Art, where he was awarded the Sir John Gielgud Trust Award for clogging.
+There, his speech coach advised him to aim for period pieces.

-In 2001, while still a drama student, Mison participated in the American Conservatory Theater's Young Conservatory program.
-Mison had a role in Time on Fire, a play about the American Revolution by Timothy Mason, which the Young Conservatory performed at London's National Theatre and San Francisco's Magic Theater.
-Mison played a British soldier hidden and protected by his love interest, played by Caitlin Talbot.
+In 2001, while still a drama student, Mison participated in the Young Conservatory program at the American Conservatory Theater.
+In Time on Fire, a play by Timothy Mason about the American Revolution, Mison had the role of a British soldier hidden and protected by his love interest, portrayed by Caitlin Talbot.
+The Young Conservatory performed the play at both the Magic Theatre in San Francisco and the Royal National Theatre in London.